Here’s What To Do If Your FWB Starts Catching Serious Feelings For You

-What To Do If Your FWB Starts Falling For You, According To The Experts
+What To Do If Your Friend With Benefits Falls For You, According To Experts

 How to know if your FWB is catching feelings.

-If you begin to suspect that your once-chill FWB is becoming a lot less chill about the dynamic because they want something more, there are ways to know for sure, according to the experts.
+If you begin to suspect that your once-chill FWB is becoming a lot less chill about the dynamic because they want something more, there are ways to know for sure, experts say.
 Della Casa says, first and foremost, they are just going to want more of you in general.
 “They may begin to ask to spend more time together, buy you gifts or cards to show they are ‘thinking of you,’ contact you more often throughout the day or you may find the nights together change into something with more cuddles and pillow talk,” explains Della Casa.

 Laurel House, celebrity dating coach and resident Sex Expert for My First Blush, tells Elite Daily that if you want to be sure how your FWB is feeling, be on the lookout for partner-like behavior.
 “They act like a boyfriend/girlfriend, even though they say that it’s really just casual.
 When words and actions don’t align, you have to wonder what the feelings beneath really are.”